-The introduction of the first open gas exchange measuring systems in 1977 and the first PAM fluorometers in 1985, triggered a wave of research activities, with the range of new applications steadily growing until today.
-So far, PAM fluorometry has been used primarily for assessment of PS II activity.
-Now, the DUAL-PAM-100 system has spurred research on properties of PS I electron transport, thylakoid membrane energization and NADPH formation.
+Typical examples of the partnership between scientists and Walz are the introduction of the first open gas exchange measuring system in 1977 and the first PAM fluorometer in 1985.
+Both measuring systems triggered a wave of research activities, with the range of new applications steadily growing until today.

 Starting from these first systems, the Walz product range diversified.
 Due to the increasing importance of field research, the gas exchange system was modernized and converted into a portable device.
 To tackle burning questions about plant function, PAM fluorometers were developed for long-term-monitoring of photosynthesis in the field or for imaging of leaves.
 For aquatic research high-sensitivity PAM fluorometers were developed for the analysis of natural water samples.
 An outdoor miniature spectrometer was developed that allows the scientist to relate intensity and spectral properties of light to photosynthesis.

 In recent years, we have seen a steady increase in interest in measurement methods complementing PAM fluorescence.
 Walz took a leading role in this field by adding near infrared absorption methods to PAM fluorescence to get a picture of the whole electron transport chain.
 Equipping PAM fluorometers with oxygen sensors permitted analyzing photosynthetic electron transport on two different levels.

 Walz is actively participating in the ongoing trend towards simultaneous multi-signal acquisition.
 We have already configured systems integrating PAM fluorescence, near infrared absorption, and gas exchange measurements.
 These systems allow the study of the whole photosynthetic apparatus under gas and temperature controlled conditions.